neuresthetics/neuresthetics/README.md

 #### The Monetary Value and Benefits:

 A successful outcome could lead to further patents or innovations, both by the product of the process, and process of the product.
-A school with a rate of intelligence X times higher than normal may yeild a standard deviation of difference in the population compared to where it would have been.
+A school with a rate of intelligence 15-16 times higher than normal may yeild a standard deviation of difference in that population compared to where it would have been.
 That's an attractive sales proposition for parents.
-It should be tested or studied in schools of varying income and racial compositions for equity and analysis of variance.
+It should be tested or studied in schools of varying income and racial compositions for equity and analysis of variance, an a volunteer open enrollment basis.
 There is a legal religious component to the process and product, and products with culture have longer staying power.
-After one lifetime, that one standard deviation could become two.
+As a module which can be installed in any institution, advantages for active participants means being part of a study and/or organization which both produces and links people who are statistically more likely to be intelligent, as an in-group.
+After one lifetime, that one standard deviation could grow to two.
 A school/hospital/lab/theological assembly as an institution in and of itself, if proven, signals wealth in perpituity for material parties in scale with longitudinal development.
-Advantages for active participants means being part of a study and/or organization which links people who are statistically more likely to be intelligent as an in-group.

 Yes, there’s a chance this doesn’t work out.
-If it does the rewards could be substantial.
+If it does the rewards could be monolithic.
 It’s a shot at something transformative that could pay off for years to come.
+But at the deepest level, ask me why it's part of the Alignment Solution.

 That’s why this project is worth betting on.

+---
+---
+---

 Github PDF: ["Neuresthetics" A.2.1.2](https://github.com/neuresthetics/neuresthetics/blob/main/Neuresthetics%20Base%20Class%20A.2.1.1.pdf)